HMS Sardonyx: Design and development

-Sardonyx had a overall length of 276 ft and a length of 265 ft between perpendiculars.
+Sardonyx had an overall length of 276 ft and a length of 265 ft between perpendiculars.
 Beam was 26 ft 8 in and mean draught 9 ft 10 in.
 Displacement was 1075 LT normal and 1221 LT deep load.
-Three Yarrow boilers fed steam to two sets of Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, giving a design speed of 36 kn at normal loading and 32.5 kn at deep load.
-Two funnels were fitted.
+Three Yarrow boilers vented through two funnels.
+They fed steam to two sets of Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, giving a design speed of 36 kn at normal loading and 32.5 kn at deep load.
 A full load of 301 LT of fuel oil was carried, which gave a design range of 2750 nmi at 15 kn.
 The ship had a complement of 90 officers and ratings.

 Armament as constructed consisted of three single QF 4 in Mk IV guns on the ship's centreline.
 One was mounted raised on the forecastle, one on a platform between the funnels and one aft.
-The ship also mounted a single 2-pounder 40 mm "pom-pom" anti-aircraft gun for air defence.
+The ship also mounted a single 2-pounder 40 mm "pom-pom" anti-aircraft gun.
 Four 21 in torpedo tubes were carried in two twin rotating mounts aft.
 Four depth charge chutes were also fitted aft.
 Typically ten depth charges were carried.
-The ship was designed to mount two additional 18 in torpedo tubes either side of the superstructure but this required the forecastle plating to be cut away, making the vessel very wet, so they were removed before the vessel entered service.
+The ship was designed to mount two additional 18 in torpedo tubes on either side of the superstructure but this required the forecastle plating to be cut away, making the vessel's crew more vulnerable to spray, so they were removed before the vessel entered service.
 The weight saved enabled the heavier Mark V 21-inch torpedo to be carried.
-Fire control included a training-only director, single Dumaresq analog computer and a Vickers range clock.
+Fire control included a training-only director that helped aim the guns as they transversed, a single Dumaresq analogue computer and a Vickers range clock.

 Construction and career

-Laid down on 25 March 1918 shortly before the end of the First World War by Alexander Stephen and Sons at their dockyard in Linthouse, Glasgow, Sardonyx was launched on 27 May the following year and completed on 12 July.
-The vessel was the first that served in the Royal Navy to bear the name of the semi-precious stone.
+Laid down on 25 March 1918 in the final year of the First World War by Alexander Stephen and Sons at their dockyard in Linthouse, Glasgow, Sardonyx was launched on 27 May the following year and completed on 12 July.
+The vessel was the first Royal Navy vessel to bear the name of the semi-precious stone.
 With the end of the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Even after withdrawing all its pre-war destroyers, the Royal Navy still found there were more ships available than it needed for active service.
 Sardonyx was commissioned into the Reserve Fleet.